rahdeensigari/simple-qdd/README.md

 This is not the first actuator that I have made, and it certainly won't be the last either.
 I was aiming to design something small and cheap that could still have a decent amount of power.
 In order to do this, I have to recoil a small motor that is intended to be used for drones to be more optimal for high load applications.

+If you are interested in building this yourself, the BOM below is a good starting place for getting materials, but anything will similar specifications will work just as well.
+You can download the CAD files either directly from the Onshape document (below) or from the files listed in the CAD folder.

 [CAD](https://cad.onshape.com/documents/57a8ef0242364670953218e9/w/659145295f694f0fa79f9cef/e/7b9566cf06dc05a88ad73bb1)

 # BOM